check-spelling-sandbox/documentation-v12/README.md

 #### About search

-In order to play aroud with search locally you need to set algolia env variables by default set to "empty" `export ALGOLIA_API_KEY =__YOUR_ALGOLIA_API_KEY__` `export ALGOLIA_APP_ID =__YOUR_ALGOLIA_APP_ID__` `export ALGOLIA_INDEX =__YOUR_ALGOLIA_INDEX__`
+In order to play around with search locally you need to set algolia env variables by default set to "empty" `export ALGOLIA_API_KEY =__YOUR_ALGOLIA_API_KEY__` `export ALGOLIA_APP_ID =__YOUR_ALGOLIA_APP_ID__` `export ALGOLIA_INDEX =__YOUR_ALGOLIA_INDEX__`